Sypher12233/Full-Stack-Dev-JS/JS/Basics-JS.md

 * the user hovering over text on the webpage

-4. Functions in JS are reusable blocks of code, designed to perform a specific task.
+1. Functions in JS are reusable blocks of code, designed to perform a specific task.

-5. Functions allow us to write a chunk of code once that can be reused over and over again.
+2. Functions allow us to write a chunk of code once that can be reused over and over again.

-6. Events allow JS to respond to user behaviors like, the user hovering their mouse over an html element or resizing their window.
+3. Events allow JS to respond to user behaviors like, the user hovering their mouse over an html element or resizing their window.

-7. When an event is fired the function is executed.
+4. When an event is fired the function is executed.

+## Usage ##

+JavaScript was initially a language used to interact with HTML, but it has expanded beyond and is now a general-purpose language.

+You can now build web applications, browser games, desktop applications and even VR/AR experiences using JS.